sakasakiking/Dune/README.md

 ![DownloadCount](https://img.shields.io/github/downloads/sakasakiking/Dune/total.svg)

 # Dune
-Simple, clean and consistent designed Theme for [Playnite](https://github.com/JosefNemec/Playnite) Desktop Mode.
-To achieve the best User Experience and Usability.
+Hi guys, Dune is a light style, super clean Theme for [Playnite](https://github.com/JosefNemec/Playnite) Desktop Mode.
+If you're tired of the dark themes, it might let you have a different option.

 ## Preparation and Settings
 It's using ``Segoe Fluent Icons`` for the theme, you might need to download the [Segoe Fluent Icons](https://learn.microsoft.com/zh-cn/windows/apps/design/downloads/#fonts)